L3MON4D3/LuaSnip/DOC.md

   (`stdpath("cache")/luasnip/docstrings.json`).
   Calling `store_snippet_docstrings(snippet_table)` after adding/modifying
-  snippets and `load_snippet_docstrings(snippet_table)` on startup after all snippets have been added to `snippet_table` is a way to avoide regenerating the (unchanged) docstrings on each startup.
+  snippets and `load_snippet_docstrings(snippet_table)` on startup after all snippets have been added to `snippet_table` is a way to avoid regenerating the (unchanged) docstrings on each startup.
-  (Depending on when the docstrings are required and how luasnip is loaded, it may be more sensible to let them load lazily, e.g. just before they are required).
+  (Depending on when the docstrings are required and how LuaSnip is loaded, it may be more sensible to let them load lazily, e.g. just before they are required).
   `snippet_table` should be laid out just like `luasnip.snippets` (it will